 We hope you’ll join us in Kennewick to present innovative workshops at the 33rd annual Washington Behavioral Healthcare Conference!

 The conference brings together a diverse group of presenters to share information about therapeutic interventions, recovery supports, promising programs, and policies that advance best practices.
 Our goal is to provide a learning experience that expands professional knowledge, promotes community partnerships, and helps make recovery a reality.
-In 2021, 687 people attended—this is a great opportunity to share your knowledge and experience!
+We’re interested in sessions that are practical, replicable, and relevant to our attendees.
+We anticipate over 600 attendees in Kennewick—this is a great opportunity to share your knowledge and experience, and inspire others!

-As a presenter at the 2022 WBHC, you’ll gain visibility and have the opportunity to interact with a broad audience.
-Conference attendees include clinical staff, program managers, consumers, family members, peers, nonprofit staff, and staff of system partners and state agencies including the Health Care Authority, DSHS, and the Department of Corrections.
+As a presenter at the 2023 WBHC, you’ll gain visibility and have the opportunity to interact with a broad audience.
+Conference attendees include clinical staff, program managers, people with lived experience, family members, peers, nonprofit staff, and staff of system partners and state agencies including the Health Care Authority, DSHS, and the Department of Corrections.

 - Substance Use & Co-Occurring Disorder Treatment

 - Health, Wellness & Whole Person Care

 - Care Coordination & Population Health

 - Consumer-Run and/or Peer Support Services

 - Older Adults & the Aging Population

 - Children & Families, Youth in Transition Services